FlowFactorNV/devops-automation-scripts/README.md

 #   DevOps Automation Hub 🚀
-A collection of battle-tested, reusable automation scripts—for DevOps engineers **and developers who have to do it all.**_
+A collection of reusable automation scripts—for DevOps engineers **and developers who have to do it all.**_

 ##  Why This Repo Exists
 We get it.
 You're a developer, but suddenly you're also responsible for: